EthanLima5686/HTML-CSS-Projects/Product-Landing-Page/README.md

 # Product-Landing-Page

 A simple example of a product page made with HTML and CSS.<br>
-More media queries and some CSS variables were used.
+Showcases CSS variables and more usages of media queries.